DOUBLE Your Impact Before It’s Too Late!

 Pro-lifers have an opportunity as cultural tension rises to share abortion pros and cons in compassion, truth and love.

 Abortion is arguably one of the most heated debates in America right now.
 With the Supreme Court having overturned Roe v.
-Wade, tensions are undoubtedly rising.
-We now have a unique opportunity to sharing the truth of life with love and respect to those for abortion.
-Consider Ephesians 4:15:
+Wade in 2022tensions are continuing to rise between pro-life vs. pro-choice advocates.
+This leaves a unique opportunity to share the truth of life’s value with abortion proponents.
+Rather than leading with anger, the key in sharing pro-life views is to thoughtfully prepare for the hard conversations surrounding abortion pros and cons.

-Abortion proponents typically believe a fetus is not a human; therefore, it isn’t murder.
-Because of that, losing abortion rights recognizably creates fear about the loss of women’s equality – something this country has fought so hard to preserve.
-But, specific, healthy conversations can reframe points of view entirely.
-Here are a few abortion pros and cons and how we can approach each one as followers of Christ and advocates for life.
+Many pro-choice advocates believe a fetus is a clump of cells and not human; therefore, abortion isn’t murder.
+Others justify abortion with topics like women’s equality, overpopulation and freedom to use contraception.
+However, intentional, healthy conversations can reframe someone’s stance entirely.
+Here are a few abortion pros and cons, along with how we can approach them as followers of Christ and advocates for life.

 Pro #1: “Pro-Life Just Means Pro-Birth”